zarifpour/alfred-you-suggest/README.md

 ## Credits

-This workflow is inspired by the [Google Suggest](https://alfred.app/workflows/alfredapp/google-suggest/) by Vítor Galvão.
+This workflow is inspired by the [Google Suggest](https://alfred.app/workflows/alfredapp/google-suggest/) workflow created by Vítor Galvão.

 "This workflow was adapted with the help of ChatGPT, a large language model trained by OpenAI.
 ChatGPT provided guidance and support during the development process."